When I’m not able to share this enthusiasm through my guided Umbrian hilltown tours, this passione heads online in my Virtual Experiences.

 These are free insights into all things Italian but your generous donations allow me to fully dedicate time and energy towards this exciting new project.
 Mille grazie!

-Upcoming virtual experiences:
+Upcoming virtual experiences in Italy:

 You’ll soon know more about the Italian treasure we’ll be talking about.